kmlawson/global-times-plural-places-mo5151/seminars.md

 * Week 4 surgery session with Sarah Frank

+\pagebreak

 ## Week 5  - Working With Scales in History - Sarah Frank

 *Abstract*: Is global history necessarily large or big history?
 At what level, size and scale can or should global and transnational history be practiced?
 How and where are global connections and transnational “objects” (people, ideas, commodities) best studied?
 How can the different levels of analysis and empirical work across borders, countries and cultures be connected?
 These are some of the main questions we wish to address in this session.

 *Key Reading*

-Struck, Bernhard, Kate Ferris, Jacques Revel, ‘Introduction.
-Space and Scale in Transnational History’, in *International History Review* Dec 2011 33.4 573-584.

 Moyn and Sartori *Global Intellectual History* [Library ebook](http://st-andrews.eblib.com/patron/FullRecord.aspx?p=1103450)
 Ch 1 but especially pages 9-20
 Ch 8 “On the Nonglobalization of Ideas”
 Ch 10 “Putting Global Intellectual History in Its Place”

+Rüger, Jan, ‘OXO: Or, the Challenges of Transnational History’, *European History Quarterly* 40/4 (2010), 656-668

+Pomeranz, Kenneth.
+“Social History and World History: From Daily Life to Patterns of Change.” *Journal of World History* 18, no. 1 (March 1, 2007): 69–98.

+*Then choose two of the following to read:*

 David Armitage *Foundations of Modern International Thought* [Library ebook](http://lib.myilibrary.com/?id=421194)
 Ch 1 “The International Turn in Intellectual History”

 Andrade, Tonio.
 “A Chinese Farmer, Two African Boys; and a Warlord: Toward a Global Microhistory.” *Journal of World History* 21, no. 4 (December 2010): 573

 A Burton,  “Not Even Remotely Global?
 Method and Scale in World History.” *History Workshop Journal* 64, no. 1 (2007): 323 –328.

 Harrison, Henrietta. “‘A Penny for the Little Chinese’: The French Holy Childhood Association in China, 1843–1951” *The American Historical Review* 113, no. 1 (February 1, 2008): 72–92.

 Peltonen, Matti, ‘Clues, Margins, and Monads: The Micro-Macro Link in Historical Research’, *History and Theory*, 40(3) 2001, 347-359.

-Pomeranz, Kenneth.
-“Social History and World History: From Daily Life to Patterns of Change.” *Journal of World History* 18, no. 1 (March 1, 2007): 69–98.

-Rüger, Jan, ‘OXO: Or, the Challenges of Transnational History’, *European History Quarterly* 40/4 (2010), 656-668

 Aslanian, Sebouh David, Joyce E. Chaplin, Ann McGrath, and Kristin Mann.
 “AHR Conversation How Size Matters: The Question of Scale in History.” *The American Historical Review* 118, no. 5 (December 1, 2013): 1431–72.

+Robinson, Olivia ‘Travelling Ayahs of the Nineteenth and Twentieth Centuries: Global Networks and Mobilization of Agency’, *History Workshop Journal*, 24 July 2018, [DOI](https://doi.org/10.1093/hwj/dby016)

 *Further Reading*

-Olivia Robinson, ‘Travelling Ayahs of the Nineteenth and Twentieth Centuries: Global Networks and Mobilization of Agency’, *History Workshop Journal*, 24 July 2018, [DOI](https://doi.org/10.1093/hwj/dby016)

 Olstein, Diego Adrián. *Thinking History Globally*, 2015.